auyrin/End-To-End-Data-Engineering-Project-With-Snowflake-and-python/README.md

 ## Challenges Faced
 - **Data Cleaning**: Dealt with duplicate values.
 - **Robust loading**: Optimized code to ignore already loaded data and load new data without errors.
+- **compactibility issues**: my snowpark was not compatitble with my pandas version, so it caused errors. it was an interesting issue to resolve. updating my snowpark to the latest version fixed it.

 ## Future Improvements
 - use snowflake streams for delta loads